Installation

 This document describes how to install KIWI NG.

-Apart from the preferred method to install KIWI NG via a distribution package manager, it is also available on pypi and can be installed using Python’s package manager pip as follows:
+Apart from the preferred method of installing KIWI NG via a distribution package manager, it is also available on pypi and can be installed using Python’s package manager, pip, as follows:

 $ sudo pip install kiwi